Struga holidays

 Beaches

-The water’s clearer and warmer here than at other beaches around the lake, so it’s a good spot for a swim.
-The closest are the Male and Female beaches (everyone can visit them, unlike the names suggest), which are both around a 10-minute walk from town.
+The Male and Female beaches are open to everybody, despite what their names suggest, and are both around a 10-minute walk from town.
 Pay a little extra for a lounger and lie under a shady parasol after a paddle, or head to one of the nearby bars or cafés for a cold drink or an ice-cream.

 Shopping